 Why we picked T-Mobile:

-Now, T-Mobile offers a wide range of perks, including free gifts on Tuesdays, unlimited data plans, unlimited music and video streaming, free international service, and more.
+Now, T-Mobile offers a wide range of perks, including free gifts on Tuesdays, unlimited data plans, video streaming, free international service, and more.
 As such, T-Mobile wins our awards for best unlimited plan, best international service, and best urban service.

 Of course, you have to look beyond the gimmicks to see the core aspects of T-Mobile’s service.
 It offers one plan: T-Mobile One.